 (To clarify, this is the 1999 version of Ravenous, not the 2017 zombie Ravenous, which I have not watched because I’m goddamned sick of zombies).

 Since I’ve re-watched Ravenous, I’ve become re-fascinated with the Native American Wendigo.
 For those who aren’t up on American cryptids, the Wendigo is a vicious, cannibalistic, preternatural being.
-Although the myth of the Wendigo is believed to originate with the First Nations Algonquian tribes, there are many variations and at least 24 spelling variations (the Wechuge, however, is a distinct Northwest Pacific tribal myth, though they do share similar traits.
+The myth of the Wendigo is believed to originate with the First Nations Algonquian-speaking tribes, but the description of the Wendigo varies according to the tribal tradition.
+After several hours of searching, I came to the razor-sharp conclusion that it’s impossible to find exact statistics on an oral tradition.
+So I won’t pretend to know how many tribes do believe in the Wendigo, but since there are at least 37 different variants of the word “wendigo”, my educated guess would be approximately a fuckload.
+The Wechuge, however, is a distinct Northwest Pacific tribal myth, though they do share similar traits.
 Don’t worry.
-You won’t be tested on this).
+You won’t be tested on this.

-However, whether the Wendigo is told from the Cree, Objibwe, or many other Algonquian-speaking tribal traditions, the central characteristics of the Wendigo are the same: they are malevolent, cannibalistic and insatiable.
-They are also strongly associated with winter, famine and consequential starvation, which is why they are often portrayed as being much larger than men, yet extremely emaciated.
+However, whether the Wendigo is described by the Cree, Objibwe, or, uh…any number of other tribes, the Wendigo are invariably malevolent, cannibalistic and insatiable.
+They are often associated with winter, famine and consequential starvation; as such, they are simultaneously much larger than men, yet severely emaciated.
 With every feeding, it grows in proportion to the size of its last victim, but the larger it becomes, the more flesh it needs, hence its insatiable hunger.
-No matter how much it consumes, no matter how many lives it destroys, the Wendigo’s only motivation is more.
+No matter how much it consumes, no matter how many lives it destroys, the Wendigo’s sole raison d’êtra is MORE.

 In essence, the Wendigo is the supernatural archetype of greed.

-And while the Wendigo can be a legit monster, in other traditions, a man who is consumed with greed can become a literal, monstrous Wendigo, or he can simply become possessed by its spirit.
-In psychological terms, this cool little crazy is known as Wendigo psychosis, in which a man (unfortunately, I can’t find any detailed instances of it afflicting a woman, though I wish I could) develops, amongst less interesting symptoms, a frenzied, uncontrollable urge to devour human flesh, typically caused from breaking the monolithic taboo of starvation-induced cannibalism.
+A Wendigo can be a legit monster with the horns and the fangs and the ARRRRGHness of the typical horror movie monster; in other traditions, a man who consumes human flesh can become a literal, monstrous Wendigo, or he can simply become possessed by its spirit.
+In psychological terms, this cool little crazy is known as Wendigo psychosis, in which a man (unfortunately, I couldn’t find any detailed instances of it afflicting a woman, which made me sad) develops a frenzied, uncontrollable urge to devour human flesh, typically caused from breaking the monolithic taboo of starvation-induced cannibalism.
 Because it’s far more honorable to starve.
 I guess.
-This is a very controversial, “culture-bound” (also controversial) syndrome, and if you want to see a bunch of anthropologists and psychologists throw down–and who wouldn’t?–ask them if Wendigo psychosis is real or fake.
-I suppose there is a case to be made on either side, but if you are one of those people who either likes to feel superior or masochistically harsh your own buzz (freak), you can find plenty of very dry, scholar-y buzz-harsh dissertations online.
+This is a very controversial, “culture-bound” syndrome (even the term “culture-bound syndrome” is controversial), ie Wendigo psychosis has only been recorded in Native American populations, ergo it must only occur in Native American populations (because Jeffrey Dahmer was simply misunderstood).
+If you want to see a bunch of anthropologists and psychologists throw down–and who wouldn’t?–ask them if Wendigo psychosis is real or fake.
+I suppose there is a case to be made on either side, but if you are one of those people who either likes to feel superior or masochistically harsh your own buzz, you can find plenty of very dry, scholar-y buzz-harsh dissertations online.

 For the rest of us, there is Swift Runner.

-Swift Runner was a Cree Indian who staggered into at a Catholic mission in the spring of 1878.
-He told the priest a heartbreaking story of how his entire family–mother in law, wife and six kids–died during the harsh Alberta winter from starvation.
-Less tragic, though, was that Swift Runner didn’t look as if he missed too many meals during those four months of alleged famine.
+In the spring of 1878, a Cree Indian named Swift Runner staggered into a Catholic mission.
+He told the priest a tragic tale of how his entire family–mother in law, wife and six kids–had perished from starvation during the harsh Alberta winter.
+Less tragic, though, was that Swift Runner didn’t look as if he had missed too many meals during those four months of alleged famine.
 Oh, and according to Cree gossip, there was plenty of healthy game that winter…and besides, his cabin was a mere 25 miles away from emergency food supplies.
 The final straw was when they caught him trying to lead a herd of potential snack-kids into the forest.
-So the priest dimed out Swift Runner to the authorities and he led them to a big ol’ pile of marrow-sucked bones.
+So the priest dimed out Swift Runner to the authorities, who shrugged and led them to a big ol’ pile of marrow-sucked bones.
 It wasn’t his fault.
-He got possessed by the Wendigo from that one time he had to eat his dead friend and was overcome (7 times) with a maddening, voracious hunger for human flesh–a clear-cut case of Wendigo psychosis.
+He got possessed by the Wendigo from that one time he had to eat his dead friend and was overcome (8 times) with a maddening, voracious hunger for human flesh–a clear-cut case of Wendigo psychosis.
 Also, he drank.
 A lot.
 And he was such a mean 6’3, 200 pound drunk that the other Cree kicked his ass out, which is why they had to stay in a cabin.
 Apparently, Wendigo psychosis is some nasty shit.
 On the brighter side, the hanging cured him.

 Wendigo vs. Wètiko

 Unfortunately, most Wendigos aren’t literally cannibalistic…and no, that’s not a typo.
 Don’t get me wrong; I am hardly a defender of people-eaters…but even the hungriest Wendigo can only consume so many humans–the Wètikos have been known to consume entire nations.
-The one trait they do share is insanity: Wendigo psychosis drives a human to become obsessed with literally eating human flesh (or they become possessed by a supernatural Wendigo–tomātoes, tomahtoes); Wètiko disease is a disease of exploitation.
-Or, as the late author Jack Forbes explained in Columbus and Other Cannibals*, “Cannibalism is the consuming of another’s life for one’s own private purpose or profit,” which in and of itself was insane.
-Wètikos can seem almost invincible; instead of flesh, they gain their strength from money and privilege.
+The one trait they do share is insanity: Wendigo psychosis is the obsession with consuming human flesh (or they become possessed by a supernatural Wendigo–tomātoes, tomahtoes); Wètiko disease is a moral psychosis which consumes on a massive scale and invariably results in exploitation.
+Or, as the late author Jack Forbes explained in Columbus and Other Cannibals, “Cannibalism is the consuming of another life for one’s own private purpose or profit,” which in and of itself is insane.
+Wètikos can seem almost invincible; rather than flesh, they gain their strength from money and privilege.
 Like the Wendigo, they are insatiable–the more they take, the more they want and eventually, they’re going to want what you have, rationalize why you don’t deserve it and fuck your basic needs…they’re going to take it.
 After that, they’ll still want more and resent you for not having it to take.
 The Wètiko will exploit, violate, abuse, lie, cheat, steal and even kill in their mad quest to conquer and possess, destroying everything in their path–land, animals, humans–but it is still never, ever enough.

 But Wètiko disease is highly contagious and spreads rapidly.
 Wètiko madness can present as corrupt political systems, unjust laws, racism, misogyny, ethnocentrism, income inequality, authoritarianism, nationalism, terrorism and/or colonization…Manifest Destiny for example.
 Which finally brings us to Ravenous.